upcmd/updocs-content/logs/c0148_vvvvv.md

       Name: "",
       Do: {
         {
+          "cmd": "{{.jerry}}",
           "name": "print",
-          "desc": "remember that the caller's vars should override callee's vars\nso jerry's value should the one from caller instead this local value\n", "cmd": "{{.jerry}}"
+          "desc": "remember that the caller's vars should override callee's vars\nso jerry's value should the one from caller instead this local value\n"
         },
         {
           "name": "trace",